dtasev/iter-bench/README.md

 increase the performance.

 ### GTX 1080Ti
 As expected the 1080Ti has the fastest processing times.

-This GPU is performing faster than the effective speed difference from the specifications `~1.75 - 2.2x` is much higher than the expected `1.5x` from the effective speed.
+When comparing the specifications of the clock speed, the expected speed-up would be `1.5x`.
+The real measurements show a much higher performance increase of `~1.75 - 2.2x`
 The reason for that is believed to be the significantly improved memory specifications of the GTX 1080Ti.

 ## Conclusion
-From these benchmarks it can be seen that the effective speed, usually shown in online benchmarking websites, is not guaranteed to be accurate for this use case.
+From these benchmarks it can be seen that the clock speed, usually shown in online benchmarking websites, is not guaranteed to be accurate for this use case.
 It was found that looking at the `Float 32 TFLOPS` performance is a more accurate indicator of real world performance, as the difference between the cards on that specification are much closer to the measured performance.